Ammar-Bin-Amir/Verilog_Practice/README.md

 ## **Execution** ##

+### ***Verilog Terminal*** ###

 When the code has been written, then its time to execute it and check the result it on another simulator i.e. gtkwave which displays the waveforms.
-It is basically the part of Icarus Verilog comes along with the package when downloaded.
+Gtkwave is basically the part of Icarus Verilog comes along with the package when downloaded.

 _Since, all the working has been done on Windows OS, therefore a slight difference would be seen for Linux OS users._